AMD-OSX/AMD-OSX-FAQ/README.md

 # AMD OS X FAQ

-If you'd like to contribute to the AMD OS X Discord server's FAQ, create a pull request with your changes.
+FAQ for the AMD OS X Discord server.

+## Contributing
+Pull requests are actively monitored if you'd like to make a change.